Wiki · Concept · Last reviewed June 23, 2026

 Public records and archives.
 AI can improve search, classification, redaction, digitization, metadata creation, and discovery across large public-document collections.

 GAO's AI accountability framework gives agencies and auditors a structure for governance, data, performance, and monitoring.
 NIST's AI Risk Management Framework provides a broader voluntary framework for mapping, measuring, managing, and governing AI risks.
-OECD work similarly frames government AI as both a productivity opportunity and an accountability problem.
+Those frameworks are useful because public-sector AI failures are usually sociotechnical: a model, a dataset, a vendor, a workflow, a law, a human reviewer, and an agency incentive all meet in the same decision path.

 Inventories and Transparency